Melanoma is a malignant tumor that originates in melanocytes,

 Skin Type

-As with all skin cancers, people with fairer skin are at increased
+As with all skin cancers, people with fairer skin, light hair and light colored eyes are at increased

 Family History

-About one in every ten patients diagnosed with the disease
+About one in every ten patients diagnosed with melanoma

 has a family member with a history of melanoma.
 If your mother,